opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 ---
 layout: post
-title: "Developer guideline: Multiple data sources in OpenSearch Dashboards and plugins"
+title: "Developer guide: Integrating multiple data sources using OpenSearch Dashboards and plugins"
 authors:
  - zhyuanqi
 date: 2024-05-01
 categories:
  - technical-post
-meta_keyword: OpenSearch multiple data sources, OpenSearch Dashboards
+meta_keyword: Discover seamless strategies for consolidating diverse data streams into visually compelling dashboards with our comprehensive guide on integrating multiple data sources using powerful dashboard plugins.
 meta_description: This blog provides a guideline on how to integrate multiple data sources with Dashboards plugins
 ---

-OpenSearch introduced support for multiple data sources in version 2.4.
-The feature allows users to explore, visualize, discover, and manage data by connecting to multiple data sources (self-managed clusters, Amazon OpenSearch Service).
-Starting in version 2.14, OpenSearch Dashboards plugins have been integrated to support multiple data sources.
-Now users can enjoy the benefit of accessing data from remote clusters not only within OpenSearch Dashboards core but also within Dashboards plugins.
-For a list of plugins that have been integrated with Dashboards, please refer to [Section 4](#4-list-of-supported-pluginsfeatures).
-This expansion broadens the range of available data sources, enhancing users' capabilities to work with diverse data sources.
+OpenSearch introduced support for multiple data sources starting from version 2.4, allowing users to explore, visualize, and manage data from self-managed clusters and Amazon OpenSearch Service.
+In version 2.14, OpenSearch Dashboards plugins have been integrated to support multiple data sources.
+Users can now access data from remote clusters within OpenSearch Dashboards core and its plugins, expanding the range of available data sources.
+For a list of supported plugins, refer to [List of supported plugins/features](list-of-supported-pluginsfeatures).

-This blog post offers developers a concise introduction to integrating OpenSearch Dashboards plugins with multiple data sources.
-If you're new to the concept of multiple data sources, consider starting with the article [Configuring and using multiple data sources](https://opensearch.org/docs/latest/dashboards/management/multi-data-sources/) to gain a solid understanding before diving into plugin integration.
+This post provides developers with a concise guide to integrating OpenSearch Dashboards plugins with multiple data sources.
+If you're unfamiliar with the concept of multiple data sources, we recommend starting with the article [Configuring and using multiple data sources](https://opensearch.org/docs/latest/dashboards/management/multi-data-sources/) to build a solid foundation before exploring plugin integration.

-## 1. Getting started
+## Getting started

-You can integrate multiple data sources with Dashboards plugins in just a few steps.
-In this tutorial, we will provide you with the necessary steps and examples to help you successfully implement, configure, and get started using multiple data sources in OpenSearch Dashboards.
+This tutorial guides you through the steps to seamlessly integrate multiple data sources with OpenSearch Dashboards plugins.
+We provide the necessary instructions and examples to help you implement, configure, and start using multiple data sources effectively.

-### 1.1 Step 1: Set up a local development environment
+### Step 1: Set up a local development environment

-Before getting started, ensure you have set up a local development environment for OpenSearch Dashboards following our [developer guide](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/DEVELOPER_GUIDE.md).
-Once your Dashboards instance is up and running, you can generate your own Dashboards plugin using the OpenSearch Dashboards Plugin Generator by running the following CLI command:
+Before proceeding, set up a local development environment for OpenSearch Dashboards by following the [developer guide](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/DEVELOPER_GUIDE.md).
+Once your Dashboards instance is running, generate your own plugin using the OpenSearch Dashboards Plugin Generator with the following CLI command:
 ```
 node scripts/generate_plugin --name my_plugin_name
 ```
-After the plugin has been successfully generated, you should be able to see the following folder structure:
+Upon successful plugin generation, you should see the following folder structure:
 ```
 ⋊> ~/OpenSearch-Dashboards/plugin/my_plugin_name                                                                                                                                                                                  (base) 00:33:34
 .